cpcwood/gitlab-kubernetes-with-ci/README.md

 ### Kubernetes Cluster

 The GitLab application in this repository is configured to deploy to a Kubernetes using [Helm](https://helm.sh/).
-Please ensure you have a Kubernetes cluster created with at least 2 nodes and the configuration file located on your local machine at `~/.kube/config`.
+Please ensure you have a Kubernetes cluster created with at least 2 nodes and the cluster configuration file located on your local machine at `~/.kube/config`.

-The application will deploy to the `gitlab` namespace in the default cluster.
+The application will deploy to the `default` namespace in the default cluster.

-The infrastructure is set up to work with a local install of [k3s](https://k3s.io/), please adjust to match your cluster if required.
+The infrastructure is set up to work with an install of [k3s](https://k3s.io/), please adjust the configuration to match your cluster if required.

 The GitLab helm chart variables can be found in [`terraform/infrastructure/templates/gitlab-values.yaml.tpl`](./terraform/infrastructure/templates/gitlab-values.yaml.tpl) with basic config in [`terraform/.env`](./terraform/.env).